Policies and Procedures

 - The judgements of the moderators are final and shall not be reviewed or reversed by the Steering Group/Committee.

-Moderators for 2021 are Tina Gunsalus, Theodore Gray, and David Dorman.
+The current moderators are Tina Gunsalus, Theodore Gray, and David Dorman.